23 Good Work Habit Examples to Build a Successful Career

 Here’s a process that will help you get over this fear so you can optimize your time at work:

 1. Identify the mandatory tasks.
-Don't waste your time trying to get out of doing things that must be done.
-Instead, accept that there are some things that you simply have to do no matter how much you don’t want to, and get them done.
+Don't waste your time trying to avoid doing things that must be done.
+Instead, accept that there are some things you must do no matter how much you don’t want to and get them done.

-2. Analyze each request that is presented to you against your current priorities and projects.
+2. Analyze each request presented to you against your current priorities and projects.

-3. Be up front.
-If someone requests you to do something and you know there is no chance that you will follow through, don't waste your time or theirs by pushing them off.
+3. Be upfront.
+If someone requests you to do something and you know there is no chance you will follow through, don't waste your time or theirs by pushing them off.
 Tell them right away that you are unable to help.

 4. Remain polite.
-Even though you are refusing to help someone, try to end the conversation on a positive note so they are not left with the impression that you are always unwilling to help.
+Even though you refuse to help someone, try to end the conversation on a positive note so they are not left with the impression that you are always unwilling to help.

 5. Use the 80/20 Rule to Make Decisions

-Vilfredo Pareto came up with this principle to show that 80% of your results come from 20% of your efforts.
+Vilfredo Pareto developed this principle to show that 80% of your results come from 20% of your efforts.
 This means that most of your progress comes from only a handful of the tasks that you do.

-Once you are able to identify the 20% of your efforts that are making an impact, you can focus on these actions and proactively ignore the rest.
+Once you identify the 20% of your efforts that are making an impact, you can focus on these actions and proactively ignore the rest.

-You can use the 80/20 rule to fight procrastination because it will help you to stop wasting time on tasks that are not getting you anywhere.
+You can use the 80/20 rule to fight procrastination.
+It will help you stop wasting time on tasks that are not getting you anywhere.

 This can be done by five-step process to your daily work habits:

 1. Identify the 80/20 tasks.
-Single out the tasks that are generating 80% of your results.
-Having this information will help you make the decisions you need to make in order to be productive.
+Single out the functions that are generating 80% of your results.
+Having this information will help you make the decisions you need to make to be productive.

-2. Ask yourself if each of your tasks helps or hurts your 80% activities.
+2. Ask yourself if each task helps or hurts 80% of your activities.
 This simple question can help you to eliminate tasks that are essentially wasting your time.

 3. Eliminate or delegate any activity that isn’t bringing you satisfaction or a measurable result.
-You can either delegate the activity to someone else or completely eliminate it.
+You can either delegate the activity to someone else or entirely eliminate it.

 4. Don’t add—substitute.
-If you are presented with a new project and feel that it is important enough to spend time on, then eliminate a low-value activity to create time for your new project.
+If you are presented with a new project and feel that it is important enough to spend time on, eliminate a low-value activity to free up time for it.

 5. Practice “creative procrastination.”
-When you know a project isn’t helping to generate 80% of your results, then put it aside and add it to a “someday” list.
+When you know a project isn’t helping generate 80% of your results, put it aside and add it to a “someday” list.

 6. Work During Your Most Productive Hours

-While there are numerous benefits to waking up early, you may not naturally be a morning person who excels before the sun comes up.
+While there are numerous benefits to waking up early, you may not naturally be a morning person who excels before sunrise.

-Perhaps you are a night owl who gets your boost of energy at midnight and can work well into the evening hours.
+Perhaps you are a night owl who gets your energy boost at midnight and can work well into the evening.

-The key here is to identify when you are the most productive, and maximize that time.
-A critical workplace habit is to be intentional in the work you do and to finish your most important tasks during your most productive time of day.
+The key here is to identify when you are the most productive and maximize that time.
+A critical workplace habit is to be intentional in your work and finish your most important tasks during your most productive time of day.

 1. Keep a journal for a week of the times of day when you feel the most energized and productive.

-2. Once you have identified your “sweet spot,” spend this time completing the most important thing on your to-do list.
-Examine your business closely to determine the “one thing” that produces the biggest results, and do it during your peak hour.
+2. Once you have identified your “sweet spot,” complete the most important thing on your to-do list.
+Examine your business closely to determine the “one thing” that produces the most significant results, and do it during your peak hour.

-3. Before beginning each day, determine the one thing that you need to get accomplished in order to look back on the day as being a success.
+3. Before beginning each day, determine the one thing you need to accomplish to reflect on the day as a success.
 Make sure this task is finished.

 4. Use the rest of your workday to complete other tasks that produce the best results for your business.